YuChenHeMTL/CoRise-learning-articles/README.md

 I chose to implement a very simplistic view of the article because when I went through other articles website, I found that the simpler ones retained my attention and allowed me to focus on the content instead of the design.

 As for the blocks, I implemented them as close as possible to the original mocks, and I also added some variations to make it more appealing.

+### Other Design Decisions
+When it comes to readability, one of the things that pains me when trying to read other people's code, or even my own code, is that I don't have the original context of the code, and I have to go through the code to understand what it does.
+Therefore, I tried to modularize my code as much as possible and add comments to make it easier for others and myself to understand the code.

+For example, I made individual components out of the dark mode button and the time tracker because I deemed it to be a separate entity from the article itself, and it could also be reused in other pages.

+## Future Improvements
+This project is probably one of the most interesting challenges that I tackled for a take home assessment, or even a personal project as I can see myself using this project as well to make my own blog.
+On this note, there are a couple of things that I would like to improve on in the future:

+- expand the types of blocks
+- add more features to the blocks (Edit/Create, Delete, etc.)
+- add more user stats

+On the engineering side, due to the time constraint, I couldn't implement the entire SDLC workflow, so I omitted the unit and integration tests in this project, but I would like to add them in the future.
+I would also like to add a CI/CD pipeline to automate the deployment process when this project is ready to be deployed.